buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

 them in table format.
 We use python `tabulate <https://pypi.org/project/tabulate/>`_ library for pretty print data in tables.
 Shown below is command usage to query test reports.

-.. program-output:: cat docgen/buildtest_report_--help.txt
+.. command-output:: buildtest report --help

 You may run ``buildtest report`` without any option, and buildtest will display **all** test results with default format fields.
 To see a list of all format fields, click :ref:`here <report_format_fields>`.

-.. program-output:: cat docgen/getting_started/report/report.txt
+.. command-output:: buildtest report
    :ellipsis: 20

 Format Reports